 To order via check or money order mail to Northern Light Media, 1255 South Ridgecrest Rd., Wasilla, Alaska 99623.

-Information about my books at Amazon and IndieBound is at the bottom of this page.
+Information about my books at Amazon is at the bottom of this page.

 Alaska & the Klondike, Early Writings and Historic Photographs, is an anthology of selected writings by early explorers and travelers in Alaska and the Yukon Territory.
 Wonderful photographs accompany the often colorful writings of Frederick Schwatka, Hudson Stuck, Robert Service, Josiah Edward Spurr, and many others as they tell of adventures, explorations, fortunes won and lost, and the magnificent promise of our great northern lands. $24.95 plus $5.00 shipping.

 The Alaska Railroad 1902-1923: Blazing an Iron Trail Across The Last Frontier, is a look at the many ways in which the railroad played a major role in Alaska’s growth and development.
 More than just constructing the railroad, it’s also the story of how the Government built towns across the territory, coal mining, the Guggenheim Syndicate’s notorious attempted monopoly of Alaska’s resources, and steamboat travel on Alaskan rivers. $29.95 plus $5.00 shipping.